benjaminguth/Jellyfin-Trickplay-Script/README.md

 Use at your own risk; no warranty whatsoever.
 Might break in future releases of Jellyfin.
 Probably not the most efficient way to do this, but I am no FFMPEG expert, and this works

+## Credits
+Pretty much all the credit belongs to the FFMPEG team.
+Thank you for your incredible work and dedication!